4 December 2024

-In an older entry, the OED dates egg-nog to 1825, but the term has been antedated since that entry was written, and the term may date to before 1775.
-Jonathan Boucher, an English clergyman who resided in Virginia and Maryland from 1762–75, is supposed to have written the poem, which incorporates dialectal words from Maryland while he was resident in the colonies.
+In an older entry, the Oxford English Dictionary dates eggnog to 1825, but the term has been antedated since that entry was written, and the term may date to before 1775.
+Jonathan Boucher, an English clergyman who resided in Virginia and Maryland from 1762–75, is supposed to have written a poem which incorporates dialectal words from Maryland while he was resident in the colonies.
 But the poem was not published until 1833, several decades after Boucher’s death, so its date of composition is not certain.
 It reads, in part:

 Fog-drams i’ th’ morn, or (better still) egg-nogg,